NOEL KING, HOST:

 (SOUNDBITE OF ARCHIVED RECORDING)

-SUMMERS: Thank you.
+FRAYER: You're welcome.
 Transcript provided by NPR, Copyright NPR.